-Yuchi, or Euchee, is a language isolate spoken in east central Oklahoma.
-It was formly spoken in parts of Tennessee, the Carolinas, Georgia and Alabama, however the Yuchi were forcibly movedd to Oklahoma in the early 19th century.
-There are three native speakers of Yuchi, all of whom are over 80, and maybe another ten fluent speakers.
+Yuchi, or Euchee, is a language isolate spoken in northeastern Oklahoma in the USA.
+It was formerly spoken in parts of Tennessee, the Carolinas, Georgia and Alabama.
+However the Yuchi were forcibly relocated to Oklahoma in the early 19th century. in 2016 there were four native speakers of Yuchi and another twelve second language speakers.

 Efforts are being made to revive Yuchi in the form of the Euchee (Yuchi) Language Project (yUdjEha gO'wAdAnA k'ak'unE-chE), which involves the last remaining native speakers passing on the language to younger members of the tribe through immersion methods in the Yuchi House, and through master-apprentice teams, children's immersion programs and language camps.

 The Yuchi call themselves Tso ya ha ("people of the sun"), and add different prefixes to words when refering to Yuchis or non-Yuchis.
 For example, a Yuchi woman is referred to as sAdE'nê and a non-Yuchi woman as wAdE'nê

 Yuchi was first transcribed in the 1970s by the linguists James Crawford and Addie George using the International Phonetic Alphabet.
 Since then several ways of writing Yuchi have been developed by linguists and Yuchi speakers.